wso2/docs-mg/en/docs/how-tos/service-discovery.md

 1. Make sure to install and set up all the [installation prerequisites]({{base_path}}/install-and-setup/install-on-vm/) .
 2. Configure and start the etcd server.

-    1. Download the [etcd distribution](https://github.com/etcd-io/etcd/releases) based on your OS and unzip it.
+    1. Download the [etcd distribution](https://github.com/etcd-io/etcd/releases) based on your OS and install it.
-        In this example, let's work with [etcd v3.4.5](https://github.com/etcd-io/etcd/releases/tag/v3.4.5) .

-        !!! tip
-            If you are using a Mac OS, download the Darwin files.

-    2. Navigate to the unzipped etcd distribution and start the etcd server.
+    2. Start the etcd server.

         ``` java
         cd <etcd_HOME>
-        ./etcd
+        etcd
         ```

         The following is a sample message that appears.